0xfe/hype/README.md

+# hype

-# hype is a web server from scratch
+-   hype is a web server
+-   hype is an L7 load balancer
+-   hype is a think web framework

 ## Example